 – Ramon Thomas

-Internet Addiction Disorder or IAD is an impulse control disorder which does not involve use an intoxicating drug and is similar to pathological gambling in many ways.
+Internet Addiction Disorder or IAD is an impulse control disorder which does not involve the use of an intoxicating drug.
+It definitely doesn’t land you in a Hope Canyon rehab, but is similar to pathological gambling in many ways.
 It is online-related compulsive behaviour that disrupts and causes stress on relationships with family, friends and colleagues.

 Addiction versus spending too much online can be differentiated by asking the question: “Do you control the Internet, or does the Internet control you?”
 Internet addiction can come to dominate a person’s life and become more important than family, friends and work.
 To an addict, life without the internet is not life at all and will jeopardize real life relationships and successes to maintain their unhealthy behaviour.